trunghieud/calculator-app/README.md

-# Core Project
+# Calculator-app

-*Structure for creating a dancing Java project.*
+*Structure for creating a calculator app.*

 **Java 7**